seanbreckenridge/dotfiles/README.md

 On Android (using [Termux](https://termux.com/)):

 Not a ton of application-specific setup yet, handles setting up `zsh`, installs all my packages using `apt`; see [`android_bootstrap`](./.config/yadm/android_bootstrap)

+On Windows (in WSL):

+Similar to Termux, does an `apt`-based install.
+Installs a bunch of languages/programs manually if since the versions on `apt` are ancient.
+Should install `yadm` manually, using:

+`sh <(curl -sSL http://git.io/sinister) -u 'https://github.com/TheLocehiliosan/yadm/raw/master/yadm'`

 ---